 Travel and Transport

 Carbon dioxide, sulphur dioxide, nitrogen compounds, and carbon particulates.
 All of these, along with many more toxic compounds, are pumped into the atmosphere each time we switch our fossil fuel powered engines on.
-We will be developing a “Green Transport Plan” in the coming months, and encouraging staff and students to try alternative means of transport.What you can do
+We will be developing a “Green Transport Plan” soon, and encouraging staff and students to try alternative means of transport.What you can do

 - Do you need to drive?
 Have you thought about cycling or walking to meetings or lectures – it can be invigorating, and it’s definitely kinder on the pocket.
 See a map of locations of our showers and bike racks here.